alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p6-wrap.md

 ---
 layout: post
-title: UK Skilled Worker Tier-2 visa Part 6
+title: UK Skilled Worker visa Part 6 Wrap
 categories: VISA
 ready : true
 ---

-[Previous blog](skilled-worker-p5-tb) we talked aboutTuberculosis (TB) screening test report.
+[Previous blog](skilled-worker-p5-tb) we talked about Tuberculosis (TB) screening test report.
 This blog talks timeline for applying and expected time for approval of each of these documents.